TheAlgorithms/Java/DataStructures/Stacks/README.md

 ## peek() or top()

-return alement at last position of stack (i.e. top of stack).
+return element at the top of the stack.

 for example: we have `1, 3, 5` in stack, then we call peek(),